arwahajahjah/Banking_AI_Assistan/README.md

 - Answer questions related to banking and financial products
 - Understand context using LLM (`flan-t5-base`)
 - Search through custom financial dataset using embeddings + FAISS
-- Works locally or in the cloud (Colab-ready)

 ## 📁 Dataset